The House Brothers

 THE GIVEAWAY

-The "American Tradition" rifle will be raffled by the Contemporary Longrifle Foundation through a year long program which began with the unveiling of the rifle at the Contemporary Longrifle Association annual show in Lexington, Kentucky in August of 2008.
-The raffle will conclude at the Lexington show next year in August 2009 when some very lucky person will take home one of history's most unique contemporary longrifles.
+The “American Tradition” longrifle was raffled by the Contemporary Longrifle Foundation through a year long program which began with the unveiling of the rifle at the Contemporary Longrifle Association Annual Show in Lexington, Kentucky in August of 2008.

 MEMBERSHIP DETAILS: Membership dues are $50 annually, January through December.
 If a member joins after October 1, membership is good through the following year.